Patient Guide

 A Simple and Smart Way to Take Charge of Your Care

-Different states have different laws about advance directives.
-Check with your Admissions department or nurse if you have any questions.
+in another state, you may want to fill out that state’s documents as well.
+Check with your admissions department or nurse if you have any questions.
 Directives can include:

 Living Will

-This set of instructions explains the type of life-prolonging medical care you wish to accept or refuse.
-It can include your wishes about the use of resuscitation (CPR) if your heart stops, a ventilator if you stop breathing, or feeding tubes or IVs if you cannot eat or drink.
+refuse.
+It can include your wishes about the use of resuscitation (CPR) if your heart stops, a

-Durable Power of Attorney
+Durable Power of Attorney for Healthcare

 Fill Out Your Forms